kindone/python-proptest/docs/unittest-integration.md

 python-proptest provides seamless integration with Python's built-in `unittest` framework through the `@for_all` decorator.
 The decorator automatically detects whether it's being used in a unittest context (unittest.TestCase methods), pytest context, or standalone functions and adapts accordingly.

+> **Note**: If you're using pytest, see [Pytest Integration](pytest-integration.md) and [Pytest Best Practices](pytest-best-practices.md) for framework-specific guidance.
+Both pytest and unittest are fully supported with identical functionality.

 ## Basic Usage

 ### Unittest TestCase Methods